 Children raised in impoverished environments are at higher risk for a wide variety of health and social problems, including poor performance in school.
 The challenges they face in childhood can diminish their chances for successful adult lives.

-Within Essex County, the city of Lawrence (27%) had the highest child poverty rate in 2015-19, along with Lynn and Haverhill (both 21%).
-Lawrence and Lynn decreased since 2000 of 5 and 2 percentage points while Haverhill experienced an increase since 2000 of 8 points.
+Within Essex County, the City of Lawrence (24%) had the highest child poverty rate in 2017-21, followed by Lynn at 19%.
+Since 2000, child poverty rates in Lawrence and Lynn have decreased 8 and 4 percentage points respectively, while Haverhill experienced an increase since 2000 of 3 points.